aurora-is-near/aurora-launchpad-contracts/README.md

 # Intents Launchpad

 Launchpad for Intents is a sale platform designed for token sales for flexibility and ease of use.
-It allows founders to create, manage, and allow users participate in token sales with a user-friendly interface.
+It allows founders to create, manage, and allow users to participate in token sales with a user-friendly interface.

 It supports multiple sale mechanics including: